suliman-99/django-seeding/README.md

-#### JSONFileChildSeeder
+#### JSONFileChildSeeder (Recommended):

 Blinky-fast `bulk-create` seeder implemented with caching strategy.

-This seeder was concieved to seed child models, i.e. models that at least one field is a foreign key (`models.ForeignKey`), but can be used instead of `JSONFileModelSeeder` for general models as well.
+This seeder was conceived to seed child models, i.e. models that at least one field is a foreign key (`models.ForeignKey`), but can be used instead of `JSONFileModelSeeder` for general models as well.